dirkraft/jersey-bootstrap/README.md

 Bootstrappin'
 -------------
 Pretty much you'll want to do a full project text search for ∏ (that's capital π).
 Anywhere that character appears is something that you'll want to change to Make It Yours (including this README.md)!
-These are the minimum required to erase all significant traces that you stole this code.
+These are the minimum required to erase all significant traces that you stole this code, specifically, from me.

  1. root directory - rename from 'jersey-bootstrap'
  2. `build.gradle` - group name